webpy/webpy.github.com/faq.md

 99. **Can I iterate over an IterBetter multiple times?**

     No. Do `ib = list(ib)` first to turn it from an IterBetter into a list.

+99. **I stumbled over a bug in web.py.
+Where can I file it?**

+    Go to the [webpy launchpad site](https://launchpad.net/webpy), login (or register if you have to) and click on "report a bug".